 Three Dimensions

 1. Personal Homonegativity (11 items): Personal discomfort and negative feelings about being gay.
 The core of internalized homonegativity — shame, self-criticism, wishing you weren't gay.
-2. Gay Affirmation (6 items): Positive feelings toward being gay and the gay community (reverse-scored).
+2. Gay Affirmation (6 items): Positive feelings toward being gay and the gay community.
 High scores mean less affirmation — someone who doesn't see being gay as something positive.
 3. Morality of Homosexuality (6 items): Beliefs about whether homosexuality is morally wrong or acceptable.
 Taps into religious or cultural moral frameworks.

 Scoring